U.S. using Tunisia to conduct drone operations in Libya: U.S. sources

 Tunisia, a close U.S. counterterrorism partner, requested additional military equipment and training from Washington after deadly militant attacks last year and has been given more than $250 million in security assistance, Cheadle said.

-Tunisian Defense Minister Farhat Horchani was quoted as telling Tunisian news agency TAP that Tunis has "recently" received reconnaissance planes and unmanned drone systems.”
-He said the presence of foreign troops in Tunis was in the context of "international military cooperation” on mutual interests.
+Tunisian Defense Minister Farhat Horchani was cited by state news agency TAP as saying that Tunis has recently received reconnaissance planes and unmanned drone systems" for training and to "monitor the southern borders and detect any suspicious movements."

+He said the presence of foreign troops in Tunis was in the context of "international military cooperation" on mutual interests.

-Forces aligned with Libya’s U.N.-backed Government of National Accord have been fighting for months to liberate Sirte from Islamic State, which took over the city amid factional infighting that emerged after the fall of strongman Muammar Gaddafi in 2011.
+Forces aligned with Libya's U.N.-backed Government of National Accord have been fighting for months to liberate Sirte from Islamic State, which took over the city amid factional infighting that emerged after the fall of Libyan strongman Muammar Gaddafi in 2011.

 The pro-government forces have been bolstered by U.S. air strikes since August and coordination with small teams of Western special forces on the ground.

-(Additional reporting by Andrea Shalal in Berlin and Yara Bayoumy in Washington; Writing by Matt Spetalnick; Editing by Lisa Shumaker)
+Additional by Yara Bayoumy in Washington and Tarek Amara in Tunis; writing by Matt Spetalnick; editing by Lisa Shumaker, G Crosse